ferventcoder/vagrant-windows-puppet/README.md

 ## Boxes Folder

+ 1. Create the `puppet/modules` and `puppet/box_modules` directories in each `boxes` directory that you want to use vagrant in.
  1. In each folder if you are running VirtualBox, you can just `vagrant up`.
 If you are running VMWare, you will want to edit the vagrant file first for the second provided url (and then `vagrant up --provider=vmware_fusion`).
  1. **Known Issues:** Right now I believe you can only have one windows box up at a time without changing the ports for each.
 Looking at a way of using the `vagrant-auto_network` plugin to change this up.